hgrecco/flexcache/README.rst

 These classes store the information that will be saved along side the cached file.

-- **BaseHeader**: source object and identifier of the reader function.
+- **BaseHeader**: source object and identifier of the converter function.
-- **BasicPythonHeader**: source and identifier of the reader function, platform, python implementation, python version.
+- **BasicPythonHeader**: source and identifier of the converter function, platform, python implementation, python version.